kuzlik340/forecast-rp2040-station/README.md

 <img src="https://github.com/kuzlik340/forecast-rp2040-station/assets/145336491/35628b00-f1be-4b99-8560-c2ffd42fa540" width="600"/>

-Than when all the data will be uploaded we will see a screen with a pressure graphic and a temperature graphic.
+Than when all the data is uploaded we will see a screen with a pressure graphic and a temperature graphic.

 <img src="https://github.com/kuzlik340/forecast-rp2040-station/assets/145336491/d940977c-94a4-410f-bf68-987eaf4e7262" width="300"/>
 <img src="https://github.com/kuzlik340/forecast-rp2040-station/assets/145336491/0082005e-2df5-4da8-a467-f96ff906f0e7" width="300"/>